Archives: Services

 Supermoon

 Carl Sagan wrote “A religion that stressed the magnificence of the universe as revealed by modern science might be able to draw forth reserves of reverence and awe hardly tapped by the conventional faiths.
-Sooner or later, such a religion will emerge.
+Sooner or later, such a religion will emerge.”
+How can we make Unitarian Universalism this religion?
+This week, in the presence of … Continue reading Supermoon

 Samhain

 Hallowe’en comes from the pagan holiday of Samhain – a time when the veil between the world of the living and the world of the dead was unusually thin.
-In this service, we’ll think about how connecting to our own ancestral traditions and to community … read more.
+In this service, we’ll think about how connecting to our own ancestral traditions and to community can help us better face the unknown future.
+Plan to … Continue reading Samhain